 • Researcher has ultimate control over data in biosketch

 Scholarly work is increasingly required to engage in a range of data management activities to comply with institutional policies, or as a precondition for publication or grant funding.
-Data management plans (DMP) are now a standard part of grant proposals for most funding agencies.
-A good DMP will ensure the availability and accessibility of your research results after your project is complete and you have published the results, increasing the value of your research and possible reuse by other researchers.
+Data management plans (DMP) are now a standard component of grant proposals for most funding agencies.
+A good DMP will ensure the availability and accessibility of your research results after your project is complete and that you have published the results, increasing the value of your research and possible reuse by other researchers.

 • What type of data will be produced?